-If you’re still looking for other ways to manufacture points and miles, you’re in luck.
+If you’re still looking for other methods, you’re in luck.
 My friend The Point Chaser highlights them on her blog all the time.
-I won’t get into every method she uses, but you can manufacture spending by buying One Vanilla Gift cards or Visa Gift cards and using them to buy money orders.
+I won’t get into every method she uses, but you can buy One Vanilla Gift cards or Visa Gift cards and use them to buy money orders.
 There are also Reloadit cards, MoneyPaks, and Paypal Reload cards.
 But don’t take my word for it.
 Check out her best blog post on the topic, “How to Meet $40,000 in Spending Requirements Next Month.”

 I’m Still Earning Plenty of Rewards

 Vanilla Reloads were an attractive option for me since I’m practically surrounded by CVS stores.
 Visa gift cards, on the other hand, not so much.
 Even if I didn’t mind going to the Walmart Money Center to buy money orders (I do mind), I don’t have the time to do it very often.